 Flash fiction comes in all lengths.
 The very best flash fiction has character, conflict, and plot.
 For me, flash fiction is all about mood.
-I hope you enjoy “All Systems Nominal.”
+I hope you enjoy my flash fiction, “All Systems Nominal.”

 All Systems Nominal

 Lynette M. Burrows

 The soft whirring sound of M.A.R.C., the best medical assistive robotic caregiver money could buy, moved closer to the bed The bed’s occupant, a human male, age 100, didn’t respond.

 M.A.R.C. extended its sensor arm precisely two inches above the human’s still form and swept the man from head to toe.
 Readouts of respiration, pulse, core temperature, blood pressure, and other biological measures flickered across M.A.R.C’s chest.
 All systems nominal.
 Sleep mode.
 A mechanical arm reached out and tucked the blanket under the old man’s chin.